britram/rains-prototype/draft-trammell-rains-protocol.md

 are valid.
 If not present, the context of the assertion is inherited from the containing Zone.

-Shards are lexicographically complete within the range described in its the shard-range value: a mapping for a subject-name that should be between the two values given in the range but is not is asserted to not exist.
+Shards are lexicographically complete within the range described in the shard-range value: a mapping for a subject-name that should be between the two values given in the range but is not is asserted to not exist.
 Lexicographic sorting is done on subject names by ordering Unicode codepoints in ascending